Benchmark

 How Does a CustomGPT.ai Chat Bot Work?

 A CustomGPT.ai chatbot is easily created through CustomGPT.ai’s zero-code interface.
-The AI chat assistant’s persona can then be refined, and perimeters can be set for its responses.
+The AI chat assistant’s Customize Your ChatGPT Personas can then be refined, and perimeters can be set for its responses.

 A CustomGPT.ai bot uses OpenAI’s ChatGPT technology but adds a layer of protection.
 When the bot is populated only with an organization’s selected data, it will only generate responses purely based on that data set.
 This removes the potential for inaccuracies and hallucinations.